 (biomass and metabolites) as the microbes undergo different phases of growth and metabolism.
 The culture broth is harvested, separated and purified when the desired product is formed.
 Batch fermentation are widely used in primary and secondary metabolites production under definite culture conditions that supports the fastest growth rate and the maximum growth could be utilized for the biomass production.
-In order to obtain optimum yield of primary metabolites, exponential growth required whereas prolongation of phase is it should be
+In order to obtain optimum yield of primary metabolites, required prolongation exponential growth phase is whereas should of it be